-North Dakota Sales Tax Filing Update July 2019
+North Dakota Sales Tax Filing Update July 2019: Marketplace Facilitator Laws

-North Dakota has passed a law requiring Marketplaces to collect and remit sales tax on sales facilitated through the marketplace effective no later than October 1, 2019.
+North Dakota passed a law requiring Marketplaces to collect and remit sales tax on sales facilitated through the marketplace.

 No. If you are a marketplace seller who has already registered due to physical presence (such as inventory stored in your Marketplace's warehouse) or you have voluntarily registered, you should remain registered, according to the DOR.